-The spite-biter is a mythical creature that is believed to have originated from alk culture.
+The spite-biter is a Fable creature that is believed to have originated from alk culture.
 Its story has become common in most cultures now; especially those that live in tribal or village communities.

 It is described as a fox with glowing eyes that lurks at the edges of small towns and settlements.
 It is said the more populated the area, the less likely a spite-biter is to appear.

 The spite-biter watches over it’s chosen settlement, listening into the homes of small children.
 If a child is abused by a member of their family, the spite-biter will wait until the child is outside of the view of adults, and approach them.
 At first, the spite-biter will play with the child and gain their trust.
 If the child has any physical injuries, the spite-biter will lick the wounds and bruises; healing them with magic.